-Why are these caribou numbers rapidly declining, despite intense management efforts from Canadian and U.S. authorities?
-The Selkirk caribou herd must maintain a population between 200 and 400 animals, to be considered viable.
+The Selkirk caribou herd must maintain a population between 200 and 400 animals to be considered viable.
 Some 113 caribou were imported from Canada to bolster the Idaho Selkirk herd between 1987 and 1998.
 Dozens more caribou have been transplanted over the last few years, in further attempts to strengthen the dwindling herd.
+So, why are all these caribou numbers rapidly declining, despite intense management efforts from Canadian and U.S. authorities?

 “Males will be vasectomized using either surgical or chemical techniques; females will be tubally ligated if ongoing studies in the Yukon indicate this is feasible and safe; surgical sterilization will be conducted by a qualified veterinary surgeon; and other techniques proven to be more effective and humane may be used after review by the Fortymile Caribou Management Team and approval.”

 This very expensive, labor intensive approach has not been shown to be effective in the field.
-Caribou numbers continue to decline rapidly.
-Canadian predator control programs continue to eat up a large percentage of the wildlife management budget.
-Wildlife managers, on both sides of the border, know full well the devastating effects predators, particularly wolves, can have on a static non-migratory ungulate herd.
+Meanwhile, caribou numbers continue to decline rapidly and Canadian predator control programs continue to eat up a large percentage of the wildlife management budget.
+Wildlife managers, on both sides of the border, aren’t stupid.
+They know full well the devastating effects predators, particularly wolves, can have on a static non-migratory ungulate herd.

 Gray wolves coming across the U.S. border into the Cascade and Selkirk mountain ranges, as well as wolves moving into the area from packs established in Montana, are under Federal protection.
 U.S. wildlife managers can do nothing but watch helplessly as wolves are clearly decimating non-migratory populations of ungulates (elk, moose, caribou) on this side of the border.